 Like to sing and dance?
 Well, then put on your dancing shoes and come join the fun at Stagebridge- you’ll find classes in dance and movement as well.

 Our Fall classes meet Monday-Friday, September 25-December 8; there are no classes the week of November 20-24.
 Registration for Fall 2017 classes is now open through the end of first week of classes, September 29.
-If you are interested in sitting in on one of our current classes, or would like more information, give us a call at 510-444-4755 or email email@example.com.
+You can register online HERE.
+To register over the phone or if you have any questions, please give us a call at 510-444-4755 or email email@example.com.

 Stagebridge's Fall 2017 singing and dance classes include: